bakshay96/clone-bewakoof.com/README.md

 </p>

-Bewakoof.com Clone is a ReactJS e-commerce web application that allows you to buy shoes & clothes online with payment gateway integration.
+BewakoofStpre  is an e-commerce web application that allows you to buy shoes & clothes online.
 It has a variety of categories, visit the product listing page and you will see all the products, apply filters as per your need and in just a few clicks you can buy any product from the website.
 This project is just for educational purposes.